datagica/languages/README.md

 There is also a node module which exposes languages with a valid IETF tag.

-This database is not complete yet: so fat it only covers 550 languages, and only 59 IETF-tagged languages, a fraction of what is in the ISO 639-3 database (7776 entries).
+This database is not complete yet: so far it only covers 550 languages, and only 59 IETF-tagged languages, a fraction of what is in the ISO 639-3 database (7776 entries).